-Nikki Symasek from Birmingham, Alabama writes in to ask: “Dear Pastor John, My 13-year-old son Drew is a deep thinker.
+Nikki Symasek from Birmingham, Alabama writes in to ask: “Dear Pastor John, my 13-year-old son Drew is a deep thinker.
 This morning at breakfast we were reading in Deuteronomy 10.
-When I got done reading, Drew looked at me (visibly frustrated and a bit emotional), and said, ‘Mom, why does the Bible contradict itself?
-In Deuteronomy 10 it says, ‘the great God, mighty and awesome, who shows no partiality...’
-Yet in Romans 9 it says, ‘Just as it is written Jacob I have loved, but Esau I hated.’
+When I got done reading, Drew looked at me — visibly frustrated and a bit emotional — and said, ‘Mom, why does the Bible contradict itself?
+In Deuteronomy 10 it says, ‘The great God, mighty and awesome, who shows no partiality,’ yet in Romans 9 it says, ‘Just as it is written Jacob I have loved, but Esau I hated.’
 How is that not showing favoritism and partiality?’
-I tried so hard to answer his question going back to God’s infinite wisdom, sovereignty, goodness, predestination and desire to bring Himself glory, trusting Him when we don’t completely understand.
-But as you read on in chapter 9 it doesn’t get any easier to swallow.
-God has mercy on whom He wants to have mercy.
+I tried so hard to answer his question going back to God’s infinite wisdom, sovereignty, goodness, predestination, and desire to bring Himself glory, trusting him when we don’t completely understand.
+But as you read Romans 9 it doesn’t get any easier to swallow — God has mercy on whom he wants to have mercy.
 I am not sure I gave him such a great explanation.
 I said, ‘Well son, I believe you just asked me a question that I would like to Ask Pastor John.’”

-The first thing I have to say is: May the Lord give this 13 year old a humble and teachable spirit to go along with his sharp mind.
-I love sharp minds and they are a great weapon on the hand of the Lord when they are wielded with a humble and wise arm.
+The first thing I have to say is, may the Lord give this 13-year-old a humble and teachable spirit to go along with his sharp mind.
+I love sharp minds and they are a great weapon in the hand of the Lord when they are wielded with a humble and wise arm.
 He is off to a good start with such a discerning mother.
-So praise God for that.
+So, praise God for that.

-So in every one of these cases the Greek word prosopaulapsia — a receiving of face, literally — a receiving of face means that God does not receive or regard a person’s appearance.
+In every one of these cases the Greek word prosoplasia — literally “a receiving of face” — means that God does not receive or regard a person’s appearance.
 He does not base his approval or blessings on considerations that are irrelevant to the choice he is making, like a person’s face.
-So we need to be really careful.
-What does he mean by partiality and impartiality?
-Let me use an illustration for the 13 year old if he might be tuning in.
+So, we need to be really clear with what we mean.